jwhite37/csc253Midterm/README.md

 The interpreter creates a brand new Frame Object using the Code Object and Globals.
 It then gets a pointer to the locals for the frame, and for each of the arguments on the stack (there are 2 in our case) places them into this locals array.
 This action is what allows for the `LOAD_FAST` opcodes in the Code Object to do their thing, instead of a dictionary lookup we can make an atomic array read operation to get our arguments.

-Then the frame is evaluated using the Code Object, both arguments are added and the remaining value is left on top of the value stack.
-Notice that since we've passed in the address of the value stack from frame one all of this is done on the exact same value stack.
+Then the Frame Object is evaluated through calling the `PyEval_EvalFrameEx` method (which is the same method that's been evaluating the initial main Frame Object).
+Both arguments are added and the remaining value is left on top of the value stack through a `BINARY_ADD`.
+Notice that since we've passed in the address of the value stack from the initial frame all of this is done on the exact same value stack.
+What essentially is happening here is the main frame transfers control of the stack to the new frame, and once this second frame finishes it returns control of the stack with modifications from executing the function code to the initial frame.

 The one opcode needing a bit of explanation here is the `RETURN_VALUE`, which grabs the top of the stack and executes a `fast_block_end` which kicks our result out to the caller.
 This is how the result of addition gets back out to our original frame.

 So now we find ourselves back in the `call_function` routine after returning the result from `fast_function`, the Interpreter executes this bit of code below to clean up the arguments and function still sitting on the value stack since they're no longer needed by simply running the stack pointer back to the pointer to the function we created earlier.
-This is why it was important to pass in the `stack_pointer` by reference, it gives the ability to do the cleanup work prior to returning to the `CALL_FUNCTION` opcode execution.
+This another reason why it was important to pass in the `stack_pointer` by reference, it gives the ability to do the cleanup work prior to returning to the `CALL_FUNCTION` opcode execution.
 ```C
     /* Clear the stack of the function object.
 Also removes
        the arguments in case they weren't consumed already